Ziphone/doqr/README.md

-  --registry <path>              Optional: Convenience argument for setting both from and to registry --token <path>                 Optional: Convenience argument for setting token for both from and to registry --folder <full path>           Required: Base folder of node application (contains package.json) --user <user>                  Optional: User account to run process in container - default: 1000 --workdir <directory>          Optional: Workdir where node app will be added and run from - default: /app --entrypoint <entrypoint>      Optional: Entrypoint when starting container - default: npm start --setTimeStamp <timestamp>     Optional: Set a specific ISO 8601 timestamp on all entries (e.g. git commit hash).
+  --registry <path>              Optional: Convenience argument for setting both from and to registry --token <path>                 Optional: Convenience argument for setting token for both from and to registry --folder <full path>           Required: Base folder of node application (contains package.json) --user <user>                  Optional: User account to run process in container - default: 1001 --workdir <directory>          Optional: Workdir where node app will be added and run from - default: /app --entrypoint <entrypoint>      Optional: Entrypoint when starting container - default: '' --cmd <command>                Optional: CMD for docker image - default: '' --setTimeStamp <timestamp>     Optional: Set a specific ISO 8601 timestamp on all entries (e.g. git commit hash).
 Default: 1970 in tar files, and now on manifest/config
   --verbose                      Verbose logging
   --allowInsecureRegistries      Allow insecure registries (with self-signed/untrusted cert)